HackYourFuture/HTML-CSS/Week2/MAKEME.md

       * How about some nice colors, fonts, hover styles?
       * According to the grid specification, some products are bigger than others.
 Maybe these are "highlighted" products, so the rest of the styling could also be different.
     * BEFORE you hand it in, read [the Style guide](http://www.w3schools.com/html/html5_syntax.asp) again and check your files

+>Upload your homework in your Github repository.
+Make sure to create a new folder "week2" first.
+Your hyf-html-css/week2 should now contain an index.html and a main.css file (and the images folder) Place the link to your files in Trello.

 ## Extra extra: